 Great morning to everyone from the islands!
-It’s been a while since our last blog post – apologies for the lack of updates during the transition, while navigating through the challenges of terrorism, martial law, and shootings during our journey.
+It’s been a while since our last blog post – apologies for the lack of updates during the transition, while navigating through the challenges of moving to another hemisphere, terrorism, martial law, and shootings during our journey.
 But suffice to say we’re alive and well …..
 Our family of five recently packed up our lives into a few pieces of luggage and moved from TX to Southeast Asia this year after having a love-affair with Philippines.
 We’ve been living here for almost 4 months now and have been getting a lot of questions about our lives so far.
 The first two questions people ask are, “Why did you move?” and “How do you like living there?”

 There’s a definite shock to the system after the initial move abroad.
 It’s tested our patience, discipline, and ability to live in a constant beautiful state.
 It’s not like in America, where if you want almost anything, you can easily find a way to get it.
 Here, you have to spend an extraordinary amount of time and effort to do even the simplest of things.
 Many people look at us like walking ATM’s as they try to charge us triple the price as soon as they hear our “foreign” accents (I do my best Filipino/Tagalog accent, but still sound like poser).
-Lots of things make me say “WTF” on a regular basis, like really bad off-pitch karaoke parties that go into the wee hours in the morning, looking at mirrors that only reflect as high as your chest, the unbelievable ant infestations, or breathing in fumes when people burn their foliage/grass (which they often cut with scissors).
+I see things every day that make me say “WTF” on a regular basis, like really bad off-pitch karaoke parties that go into the wee hours in the morning, looking at mirrors that only reflect as high as your chest, the unbelievable ant infestations, or breathing in fumes when people burn their foliage/grass (which they often cut with scissors).
 Also, the insects are colossal.
 Back home, they say everything is bigger in Texas.
 But they haven’t been here, because the cockroaches and bugs (in which the boys love collecting) are like crawling hockey pucks.

 If you have any questions for us or would like to drop a line, please comment below.
 We’d love to hear from you 🙂 Cheers and Mabuhay!